keighty/PCSnotes/rails/130627_rails_models.md

   before_save { self.email = email.downcase }
 ...
 ```

-Place the following lines int he Micropost model to restrict the length of the micropost:
+Place the following lines in the Micropost model to restrict the length of the micropost:
 ```ruby
 class Micropost < ActiveRecord::Base
   validates :content, :length => { :maximum => 140 }